web-illinois/ilw-accordion/README.md

 The appearance of a section's header changes when the nested button role element receives focus.
 When the button loses focus, the header reverts to its default appearance.

 The summary slot should contain a heading, and the heading should not be duplicated in the accordion panel body.
 The headings should be the same across the entire accordion (for example, do not mix `h2` and `h3` inside the same accordion).

+If you do have headers in the accordion, make sure they follow the same semantic pattern (so you can do `h2` as a header inside the accordion, and then `h3` in the summary of each accordion panel).

 A "nice-to-have" is to label the `ilw-accordion` component with a header using the `aria-labelledby` attribute.